dsebao/fllat/README.md

 ## Contributing

 Feel free to contribute by creating issues (search to see if the same issue has already been submitted beforehand) and submitting pull requests if you feel comfortable doing so.

+## License

+Fllat is licensed for use under the terms stated in the [LICENSE.md](https://raw.github.com/alfredxing/fllat/master/LICENSE.md) file.